jcw780/wows_ballistics/README.md

 - CSS, JavaScript, (React) TypeScript
 - Wasm backend: [jcw780/wows_shell](https://github.com/jcw780/wows_shell)
 - Shell Data: [jcw780/LiveGameData2](https://github.com/jcw780/LiveGameData2)
+### Contribution
+- Will accept pull requests ranging from bug fixes to new features.
 ## Legal
 - All copyrighted material provided by Wargaming.net are owned by Wargaming.net.
 - All other material is available under the MIT License.